Curly Hair Adventures

 • Alternate between a deep conditioner and protein treatment when needed.
 I usually do a protein treatment 1-2 times a month since I have high porosity hair.

 • Consider incorporating hot oil treatments, especially in the colder months.
-This will help with dryness, add shine and increase blood circulation to the scalp.
+This will help with dryness, add shine, and increase blood circulation to the scalp.
 I usually just add oil to step 3, then steam with the oil and deep conditioner in my hair.

 • My hair gets tangled VERY easily, so I keep my hair in twists during the wash day process.
 This helps to reduce the amount of knots/tangles I get.
 I only unravel when detangling and styling.